pragmagrid/pragma-meetings/pragma28/readme.md

 ## Pragma 28 Presentations

-All presentations are in Power Point pptx format except where noted As soon as presentations slides become available they will be linked on this page.
+All presentations are in Power Point pptx format except where noted.

+As soon as presentations slides become available they will be linked on this page.

 ### April 8